Skip to main content

 Other Ways to Use a Gift of Life Insurance

-If you already have a DAF, gifts of life insurance can be another way to grow your fund.
-By donating a life insurance policy to a DAF, you can support multiple nonprofits with the same gift.
+If you already have a DAF, using life insurance for charitable giving can be another way to grow your fund.
+By donating a life insurance policy to your DAF, you can support multiple nonprofits with the same gift.
 Naming your DAF as your beneficiary allows you to retain ownership during your lifetime.

 A gift of life insurance is just one example of a non-cash asset that can be used to support your charitable goals.
 Other assets that can be donated include real estate, stock, farm assets and cryptocurrency to name a few.
 Find out about all the ways to give.

-Interested in learning how you can use a gift of life insurance to support the causes they care about?
+Interested in learning how you can use a gift of life insurance to support the causes you care about?
 Download our guide to donating life insurance today.

 The Saint Paul & Minnesota Foundation does not provide tax, legal or accounting advice.
 Please consult your own tax, legal and accounting advisors regarding your individual situation before engaging in any transaction.